-As outlined in Iowa Code Chapter 461, the following are examples of initiatives and programs that the Natural Resources and Outdoor Recreation Trust Fund could support:
+As outlined in Iowa Code Chapter 461, the following are examples of Lake Restoration initiatives and programs that the Natural Resources and Outdoor Recreation Trust Fund could support:

-- Improve restoration efforts at the initial thirty-five priority lakes to within the next seven years and allow restoration of an additional 35 significant public lakes by the year 2035. - Leverage funds with local, federal and other state sources to assist with lake / lake watershed restoration efforts.
-Current projects utilize a combination of partnerships (e.g. IDALS, , Federal Clean Water Act Section 319 funds, federal farm programs and landowner cost share.
+- Implement restoration efforts at the current prioritized thirty-five significant publicly owned lakes and five publicly-owned shallow lake/wetlands within the next seven years and complete restoration efforts at a total of fifty-five significant public lakes by the year 2035. - Leverage funds with local, federal and other state sources to assist with lake / lake watershed restoration efforts.
+Current projects utilize a combination of partnerships (e.g. IDALS, Federal Section 319 Clean Water Act, Section 206 Aquatic Ecosystem Restoration and Section 1135 Habitat Restoration funds, federal farm programs, SWCDs, county/city partnerships, and landowner cost share.
 The end product is long term improved production value to landowners/farmers and long-term improvements to lake water quality. - Provide significant economic benefits to local communities and the state.
 It is estimated that money spent on restoring our state's lakes will on average provide an initial return on investment within five years of project completion.
-In the case of Clear Lake (Cerro Gordo County), post restoration, the CARD study estimated an increase of \$25 million dollars in recreational spending in 2009 compared to 2014.
+One example of this is Clear Lake (Cerro Gordo County).
+Following restoration, the CARD study estimated an increase of \$25 million dollars in recreational spending.